What defines a Criminal Record in Massachusetts?

 While the standard for criminal record collection and storage varies from county to county, a large percentage of Massachusetts criminal records are organized in online record depositories that are available to the public in the form of a Criminal Background Report.
 This report is accessed through a number of courts, police departments, and the official Massachusetts State Records Online Database.

 The amount of criminal records information presented on StateRecords.org varies from person to person.
 This is because different sources often have non-standardized state level protocols, storage classifications, requirements, organization and digitization processes for data collection.
 Criminal records in the state of Massachusetts generally include the following subjects:

 Massachusetts Arrest Records

 An arrest record is an official document providing information about a person questioned, apprehended, taken into custody, or placed in detention.
-They are also held for investigation and/or charged with, indicted or tried for any felony, misdemeanor or other offense by any law enforcement or military authority.
-In Massachusetts, an arrest can result in someone committed misdemeanor amounting to as minor of an act as a breach of the peace or they commit a felony where there are reasonable grounds to believe they committed the crime.
+It also includes information of persons held for investigation and/or charged with, indicted or tried for any felony, misdemeanor or any other offense by any law enforcement or military authority.
+In Massachusetts, an arrest can result in someone committed misdemeanor or if they commit a felony, where there are reasonable grounds to believe they committed the crime.

 Massachusetts Arrest Warrants

 An arrest warrant is an official document that is issued by a judge or magistrate on behalf of the local and state jurisdictions.
 It authorizes a police officer to arrest or detain the person or people named in the warrant or to search and seize the individual’s property.
 The arrest warrant is issued with the name of the defendant or (if his name is unknown) any name or description by which th defendant is identified with reasonable certainty.
 The warrant also includes the substance of the offense charged in the complaint or indictment.